dingdl/dingdl.github.io/content/about.md

   name = "Ding Luo"
 +++

+After obtaining my PhD from TU Delft in February 2020, I left academia and joined Shell as a data scientist in March.

+I have had the precious opportunity to get myself exposed to one of the most fundamental things of our society - energy.
+I am now motivated to develope myself towards becoming an energy professional who knows how to combine domain knowledge and technical skills to solve complex problems.

-Hello there!
+[comment]: <> (Hello there!
 Welcome to my personal website.
-I am a (researcher-turned) data scientist based in the Netherlands.
+I am a &#40;researcher-turned&#41; data scientist based in the Netherlands.)

-Currently I work for Shell primarily in the space of E-Mobility data analytics.
-I joined Shell as an [AI resident](https://www.shell.com/energy-and-innovation/digitalisation/digital-technologies/shell-ai/shell-ai-residency-programme.html) straight after after completing my PhD program at TU Delft.
-Check out the [research page](../research) for more details about what I did to earn the title of Dr.
+[comment]: <> (Currently I work for Shell primarily in the space of E-Mobility data analytics.
+I joined Shell as an [AI resident]&#40;https://www.shell.com/energy-and-innovation/digitalisation/digital-technologies/shell-ai/shell-ai-residency-programme.html&#41; straight)

+[comment]: <> (after after completing my PhD program at TU Delft.
+Check out the [research page]&#40;../research&#41; for more details about what I did to earn)

+[comment]: <> (the title of Dr.)

-In addition to my full-time role, I am also a guest researcher hosted by TU Delft's [AI for Mobility (AIM) Lab](https://www.tudelft.nl/citg/aim).
-The main purpose of this 0-fte role is to seek research and education collaboration opportunities at the intersection of data science, energy and mobility.
+[comment]: <> (In addition to my full-time role, I am also a guest researcher hosted by TU Delft's)

+[comment]: <> ([AI for Mobility &#40;AIM&#41; Lab]&#40;https://www.tudelft.nl/citg/aim&#41;.
+The main purpose of this 0-fte role is to seek research and education collaboration )

+[comment]: <> (opportunities at the intersection of data science, energy and mobility. )

 [comment]: <> (My project experience includes:)